 The Lavaux walks are easily reached by train: we boarded in Nyon, changed trains in Lausanne and uncamped at St. Saphorin, a one-hour journey in total.
 We descended to lake level shortly before Cully and walked along the beach towards the village, where we headed for home after a short break at a beachside restaurant.

-A great deal of information about walking in the Lavaux is available online; for starters you might want to check out Swiss Tourism.
+A great deal of information about walking in the Lavaux is available online; for starters you might want to check out hiking in Switzerland at Swiss Tourism.